Techtonica/curriculum/object-oriented-programming/design_yelp/design_yelp.md

 the top ten most recommended restaurants for them!

 ## Use Cases of Modified and Simplified version of Yelp:
-1) Can add user to Yelp (if they do not exist)
+* Can add user to Yelp (if they do not exist)
-2) User can post rating of Restaurant to Yelp
+* User can post rating of Restaurant to Yelp
-3) User can modify rating to Restaurant
+* User can modify rating to Restaurant
-4) Can add restaurant to Yelp (if it does not exist)
+* Can add Restaurant to Yelp (if it does not exist)
-5) User can get top ten recommended restaurants
+* User can get top ten recommended Restaurants

 ## Potential Design